The method I used with my daughter, written out for parents. Small steps, repeated often, built into everyday life.

 Why Table Talk Exists

-Table Talk is a place where I’ll explore the human side of food:
+Table Talk is a place to explore the human side of food:

-This is a place where there’s no right way to eat, cook, or gather only intention, curiosity, and connection.
+There's no right way to eat, cook, or gather.
+Only intention, curiosity,and connection.

 Pull up a chair.
 The table's open.